jamesxdigital/jamesxdigital.com/emojilibrary/index.md

 ![Emoji Library Sets]({{ site.baseurl }}/images/2022/09/emoji_branding_import-min.jpg#right)

-Choose from over `9,000` high-resolution and open-source emojis to add to your After Effects project with just the click of a button.
+Choose from over `9,000` high-resolution and open-source emojis to add to your After Effects & Premier Pro projects with just the click of a button.

 Each emoji set supports the latest Unicode Version `14.0`.